It’s Time For Action:

 May 28th is Menstrual Hygiene Day, a day to raise awareness and fight taboos around menstrual hygiene.
 For nearly a quarter of the world’s population, menstruation is a monthly reality- and many people lack access to hygiene products and sanitation due to a lack of knowledge and/or accessibility.
 Taboos, stigmas and myths cause young people to miss school or work, which holds them back.

-The theme of MH Day 2019 is It’s Time for Action.
 By taking action on menstrual hygiene, menstruators around the world can have more access to education, wealth, health, and greater self-esteem.
 This chart explains how:

 All around the world, menstruators face obstacles to managing their periods.
 Many youth- boys and girls- do not have medically accurate information on menstruation or reproductive health.
 Inadequate education leads to stigma, shame, and taboos, which can keep menstruators out of school, work, and public life.
 Taboos frame menstruation as something “weak” or “dirty,” rather than a normal, healthy, biological function.